project-meucci/thimm.github.io/docs/Agtech - So What?/Ep-58-fiona-aveyard-on-drought-dust-storms-and-value-adding.md

 ---
-title: Ep 58: Fiona Aveyard on drought, dust storms, and value-adding
+title: Ep 58 Fiona Aveyard On Drought Dust Storms And Value Adding
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-01-22)